Graduate Admissions: Next Steps

 Chicago, IL 60603

-- Pay your $550 housing payment through SAIC Self-Service on SAIC's Portal.
-A link to Self-Service is provided under the Quick Links channel on the Home tab.
+- Pay your $550 housing payment through SAIC Self-Service.
+A link to Self-Service is provided under the Quick Links on the Students Dashboard.
 You may also send a check or money order to the Residence Life office at the address above.

 - Once the Residence Life office has received and processed your signed housing contact and prepayment, you will receive an email notification (TO YOUR SAIC EMAIL ADDRESS ONLY) that you have secured a space on campus.